ayushsingh1859/heart-disease-prediction-system/README.md

 Contributions are welcome!
 Feel free to submit a Pull Request. <br>

 📜 License <br>
-This project is licensed under the MIT License. <br>
+This project is licensed under the MIT License.. <br>